rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

 ## Prepping your data

 We're now going to manipulate the data a bit in order to get it ready for the transformation.
 In this data, we have women, and we have organizations.
 We need to tell Gephi which rows are the organizations.
 In Peter's original data input phase, he decided to use a unique number for each woman so that he would minimize data entry errors (misspellings and so on), as well as control for the use of maiden and married names.
 Miss Eliza Smith might become, at a later date, Mrs. George Doe.
-In Peter's scheme, this is the same person (remember in module 3 in the TEI exercise how we dealt with such issues?).
+In Peter's scheme, this is the same person (remember in [Module 2 in the TEI exercise](../supporting materials/tei/) how we dealt with such issues?).

 1. On your NODES page in the data laboratory, add new column, make it boolean.
 Call it ‘organization’